Mature Masculine

 Signs of the Hustler shadow:

-• You use "necessity" to justify cruelty.
+• We use "necessity" to justify cruelty.

 Passive Shadow: The Chump